bobbai00/FLS-Multimedia2022/README.md

 ```
 cnvPrincetonShapeToPtCld('/Users/flyinglightspec/src/benchmark/db/15/m1559/m1559.off', './pt1559.ptcld')
 ```
-4. Plot the resulting point cloud file using the provided plotPtCld.
+4. Plot the resulting point cloud file using the provided plotPtCld function in cnvPrincetonShapeToPtCloud directory.
 Example:
 ```
 plotPtCld('./pt1559.ptcld')
 ```
 5. Verify the point cloud looks like the jpeg file provided by the Princeton Shape Benchmark.
 Example:  see /Users/flyinglightspec/src/benchmark/db/15/m1559/m1559_thumb.jpg

-Use readPrincetonFile to create a MATLAB variable named vertexList that contains the vertices of the points in a point cloud file.
-Note that this MATLAB function is in the cnvPrincetonShapeToPtCloud directory.
+Use readPrincetonFile function to create a MATLAB variable named vertexList that contains the vertices of the points in a point cloud file.
+This MATLAB function is in the cnvPrincetonShapeToPtCloud directory.
 Example:
 ```
 [vertexList, minW, maxW, minH, maxH, minD, maxD] = readPrincetonFile('pt1559.ptcld')
 ```